strapdata/elassandra-google-k8s-marketplace/README.md

 # Overview

-As shown in the following figure, Elassandra nodes are deployed as a kubernetes statefulset, and expose two kubernetes services, one for Apache Cassandra, one for Elasticsearch.
+As shown in the figure below, Elassandra nodes are deployed as a kubernetes statefulset, and expose two kubernetes services, one for Apache Cassandra and one for Elasticsearch.

 ![Elassandra on Kubernetes](resources/gcp-k8s-elassandra.png)